2023 Best Public Health Schools in Iowa

 Top Iowa Schools in Public Health

-Our 2023 rankings named Des Moines University - Osteopathic Medical Center the best school in Iowa for public health students.
-Des Moines University College of Osteopathic Medicine is a small private not-for-profit school located in the midsize city of Des Moines.
+Our analysis found Des Moines University - Osteopathic Medical Center to be the best school for public health students who want to pursue a degree in Iowa.
+Des Moines University College of Osteopathic Medicine is a small private not-for-profit school located in the medium-sized city of Des Moines.

-A rank of #3 on this year’s list means Saint Ambrose University is a great place for public health students.
+The excellent programs at Saint Ambrose University helped the school earn the #3 place on this year’s ranking of the best public health schools in Iowa.
 St. Ambrose University is a small private not-for-profit school located in the medium-sized city of Davenport.

 Read full report on Public Health at Mercy College of Health Sciences

-Mount Mercy University landed the #6 spot in the 2023 rankings for the best public health programs.
-Mount Mercy is a small private not-for-profit school located in the city of Cedar Rapids.
+Mount Mercy University did quite well in this year’s ranking of the best schools for public health students.
+It came in at #6 on the list.
+Mount Mercy is a small private not-for-profit school located in the midsize city of Cedar Rapids.

 Read full report on Public Health at Mount Mercy University

-With a ranking of #7, University of Northern Iowa did quite well on this year’s best schools for public health students.
+University of Northern Iowa came in at #7 in this year’s edition of the Best Public Health Schools in Iowa ranking.
 UNI is a moderately-sized public school located in the small city of Cedar Falls.

 Full Public Health at University of Northern Iowa Report